falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-{click}

-This might feel a bit silly, but once again it's our job as red green refactor-a-tors to take the simpliest steps possible
-to get from failing code to passing code.
-This includes in our test suites.

-A cool thing about this approach is we are still using a record type when we define a mock this way.
-This means that we
-are able to use the records `with` syntax to modify individual properties

-{click}

-In the past, I've found that constructing complicated record type... especially those with many nested structures
+{click} In the past, I've found that constructing complicated record type... especially those with many nested structures
 generated from a schema... can be a lot of work.
 I used to take a snapshot of what the data needed to look like, then
 read that snapshot in as part of my test setup, followed by JSON decoding it into my test's starting record.

-But now all I have to do is define a simple little mock
+But now all I have to do is define a simple little mock, then use the `with` keyword to customise
 -->

 ---